Try Edible Flowers in Your Next Culinary Creation.

 Parts: Flowers.
 When cooking, use either English or Munstead Lavender.

-Flavor: Strong Floral.
+Flavor: Strongly floral.
 Tastes like it smells.
-Use sparingly to start with in cooking and slowly add more as necessary.
+Use sparingly to start with when cooking and slowly add more as necessary.

-Uses: A nice touch on ice cream and sorbets, in baked goods or spice rubs.
+Uses: Adds a nice touch sprinkled on ice cream and sorbets, in baked goods, or spice rubs.
 It can also be infused into chocolate, syrups, honey, and liqueurs.

 Benefits: Calming and relaxing.